quicwg/load-balancers/draft-duke-quic-load-balancers.md

    entropy to have a different code point for each server, and SHOULD have enough entropy so that there are many codepoints for each server.

-   The load balancer MUST NOT select a routing mask that provides fewer than 16 non-routing bits in an 18 octet connection ID.
+   The load balancer MUST NOT select a routing mask that with more than 126 routing bits set to 1, which allows at least 2 bits for config rotation (see {{#config-rotation}}) and 16 for server purposes in a maximum-length connection ID.

    The load balancer selects a divisor that MUST be larger than the number of servers.
 It SHOULD be large enough to accommodate reasonable